yukuku/react-workshop/courses/core-v2/05-data-fetching/exercise/README.md

 ## ✅ Task 2: Custom Hook

 4. Since we now have the same useEffect logic twice, refactor `TaskCard` and `TaskDialog` to use the existing `useTask.ts` custom hook.

-Remember, the main reason for custom hooks is code-reuse.